What is product as a service (PaaS)?

 Examples of PaaS

-- HP Instant Ink: Customers subscribe to ink delivery based on usage.
+- HP Instant Ink: customers subscribe to ink delivery based on pages printed each month, with replacement cartridges shipped automatically.

-- Philips Lighting as a Service: Businesses pay for lighting performance, not bulbs.
+- Philips Lighting as a Service: facilities such as Schiphol Airport pay Philips for lighting performance rather than buying bulbs and fixtures outright.

 Driftcharge Tip